stuWolf/T2A2_API_Training_planer/steps-to-follow.md

 12/03 Sun
 Implemented Function to choose 4 exercises out of the exercise table in exercise controller and store the relation in the workout_exercises table
-This functin is triggered when creating a workout
+This functin is triggered when creating a workout Display all exercise based on a workout Id workout controller, function to pick 4 random exercises

 13/03 Mon
 Update workout function: make sure that user can not change the name to an existing name